-- Seek specialist advice
+- Seek specialised advice.

-- Blood transfusions may be needed
+- Blood transfusions may be needed.

-- Infants - more susceptible to neonatal jaundice, especially if premature and exchange transfusion may be required
+- Infants - more susceptible to neonatal jaundice, especially if premature, and exchange transfusion may be required.

 Management of chronic haemolysis or stable disease

-- Splenectomy may help
+- Splenectomy may help.

-- Supplementation with folic acid
+- Supplementation with folic acid.

-- Avoid naphthalene - found in mothballs
+- Avoid naphthalene - found in mothballs.

 Complications and prognosis

 Although the disease is thought to be fairly benign, where enzyme levels are severely deficient there can be inadequate leukocyte function also.
 This results in chronic granulomatous disease.
-In Saudi Arabia the G6PD status of all children aged 1 month to 14 years, who were treated for meningitis, septicaemia, osteomyelitis, or typhoid fever during a 9-year period, was reviewed.
+In Saudi Arabia the G6PD status of all children aged 1 month to 14 years, who were treated for meningitis, septicaemia, osteomyelitis, or typhoid fever during a nine-year period, was reviewed.
 The observed frequency of G6PD deficiency was significantly higher than expected for the entire group, for females with both catalase-positive and catalase-negative infection, and for males with catalase-positive infections.